google/go-cloud/internal/website/content/howto/pubsub/publish.md

 The [`kafkapubsub.OpenTopic`][] constructor opens a Kafka topic to publish messages to.
-Depending on your Kafka cluster configuration (see `auto.create.topics.enable`), you may or may not need to provision the topic beforehand.
+Depending on your Kafka cluster configuration (see `auto.create.topics.enable`), you may need to provision the topic beforehand.

 In addition to the list of brokers, you'll need a [`*sarama.Config`][], which exposes many knobs that can affect performance and semantics; review and set